fabiolnh/kubernetes/README.md

 - Pod: A Kubernetes Object that can have one or more containers
 - ReplicaSet: it defines the number of a pod and recreates it when it is down
   * It is similar to "Replication Controller", however, ReplicaSet is newer and has the "selector", to select the labels
+- Deployment: It is how the application will be deployed.
+RepicaSet does not change versions of pods during applyment (you have to stop and start again), that's why we use Deployment.
+With deployment, we can doo rolling update, pause, resume, etc.
 - StatefulSet: Usualy the same as ReplicaSet, however it is used with persistent storage
 - DaemonSet: One pod will be running in each node (ex: 3 nodes will have 3 pods, 1 for each node)
-- Deployment: RepicaSet does not change versions of pods during applyment (you have to stop and start again), that's why we use Deployment
 - Namespace: Contexts.
 A way to organize the things in kubernetes (ex: each namespace for each squad)
 - Service: First Gateway for the Application.
 Acts like a Load Balancer.
 It generates a network for the pods to communicate between them, too.
 - Ingress: The unique entry to the application.
 In Ingress, we can configure some routes to select which service is to redirect the entry, based on the path, like a reserve proxy.